-In Note 1.a, of the accompanying consolidated financial statements, Management has included an analysis related to the impacts on the financial situation and results of operations due to the pandemic generated by the COVID-19 virus.
-Our opinion has not been modified in relation to this matter
+As mentioned in Note 1 to the attached consolidated financial statements, Management has included an analysis related to the impacts on the financial situation and operating results for the years 2021 and 2020, due to the pandemic generated by the COVID-19 virus.

+Our opinion has not been modified in relation to this matter.